harrycornell/Research-Project/README.md

 ### 6.3 Calculating Attribute Weights

-[LHC: add in paragraph re: normalizing data; update tables/data; include rerun graphtea output]
+[LHC: add in paragraph re: normalizing data; update tables/data; include rerun graphtea output] **This is talked about below**

 To apply the weights of the different attributes, scales were applied to each attribute.
 The scale was based on the Score and Ranking attribute that was dirived from the Route Decision Questionnaire.
-These scales will be used against each routes attributes to detemine the final weighting of the attribute.
+These scales will be used against each routes attributes to detemine the final weighting of the route.
 The scales were calculated using the following formula to allow for the more risky attribute to have a higher value.
-The Score and Rankings were based on a scale of 1 - 5, therefore 5 was set to be the most risky for the Composite calculation.
+The Score were based on a scale of 1 - 5, where 5 was set to be the most risky.
+The Ranking were based on a scale of 1 - 5, where 1 was set to be the most risky.
+For the Composite calculation, the Ranking was reveresed to allow the Score and Ranking to use a scale of 1 - 5 with 5 being the most risky.
+This formula for calculating the Composite score is shown below there the Ranking was reversed, then the Score and the Ranking was averaged.

 Composite = Average(Score, 5.00 - Ranking)

 [JRR NOTE: i'm confused by this formula. are you subtracting the ranking from 5.0 and then multiplying that by the average?
 The average of the ranking or the average of the score?
-Either way, neither produce the numbers in the below table.]
+Either way, neither produce the numbers in the below table.] **Gangs, average of (4.71 and (5 - 1.86) = average of (4.71 and 3.14) which is 3.93**

 With the above formula, the Composite value was calculated for each attribute.